-Taking an Undue Interest in a Particular Student:
+Taking an undue interest in a particular student:

-- 1. Having a "special" friend or a "special relationship" with a particular student. - 2.
+- 1. Having a "special friend" or a "special relationship" with a particular student. - 2.
 Favoring certain students by giving them special privileges. - 3.
-Favoring certain students, inviting them to come to the classroom at non-class times. - 4.
+Favoring certain students, inviting them to come to the classroom or gym at non-class or practice times. - 4.
 Getting a particular student out of class to visit the teacher during the teacher's prep period. - 5.
-Engaging in peer-like behavior with students including rough-housing.
+Engaging in peer-like behavior with students, including rough-housing, "hanging out," and/or other peer-like social situations.

-Using Poor Judgment in Relation to a Particular Student:
+Using poor judgment in relation to a particular student:

 - 6. Allowing a particular student to get away with inappropriate behavior. - 7.
-Being alone with the student behind closed doors at school. - 8.
-Giving gifts or money to the student. - 9.
+Being alone with a particular student behind closed doors at school. - 8.
+Giving gifts or money to a particular student. - 9.
 Being overly "touchy" with certain students. - 10.
-Touching students for no educational or health reason. - 11.
-Giving students rides in the educator's personal vehicle, especially alone. - 12.
+Touching students for no educational, health, or safety purpose. - 11.
+Giving students rides in the adult's personal vehicle, especially alone. - 12.
 Frequent electronic communication or phone contacts with a particular student.

-Becoming Involved in the Student's Private Life:
+Becoming involved in the student's private life:

-- 13. Talking to the student about the educator's personal problems. - 14.
+- 13. Talking to the student about the adult's personal problems. - 14.
 Talking to the student about the student's personal problems to the extent that the adult becomes a confidant of the student when it is not the adult's job role to do so. - 15.
-Initiating or extending contact with students beyond the school day in a private or nongroup setting. - 16.
-Taking a particular student on personal outings, away from protective adults. - 17.
-Using e-mail, text-messaging, instant messaging, or social networking to discuss personal topics or interests with students.
+Initiating or extending contact with students beyond the school day in a private or non-group setting. - 16.
+Taking a particular student on personal outings, away from otherwise protective adults. - 17.
+Using email, text-messaging, instant messaging, or social networking to discuss personal topics or interests with students.